-- The policyholder of the Academy's group insurance program (if the Board employs staff.) - The starting day for the school year and the amount of student contact time to receive full State school aid. - The composition of the Academy's site-based, decision-making groups or school-improvement committee(s). - Contracting with outside parties for non-instructional support services including the procedures for obtaining a contract, the identity of the outside party, and the impact on individual staff members. - Use of volunteers. - Decisions regarding the use of experimental or pilot programs including staffing, use of technology, provision of the technology, and the impact on individual staff members. - Compensation or reimbursement of a staff member for monetary penalties imposed on the staff member under M.C.L.
-423.201, 202, 206, and 215 (if the Board employs staff). - Any decision regarding the placement of teachers, or the impact of that decision on an individual employee (if the Board employs staff). - Decisions about the development, content standards, procedures, adoption and implementation of a performance evaluation system under M.C.L.
-380.1249 for teachers and administrators. - Decisions concerning the content of a teacher's or administrator's performance evaluation or the impact of such decision (if the Board employs staff).
+- A. The policyholder of an employee group insurance benefit (if the Board employs staff.) - B. The starting day for the school year and the amount of student contact time to receive full State school aid. - C. The composition of the Academy's school-improvement committee(s) established under M.C.L.
+380.1277. - D. Contracting with outside parties for non-instructional support services provided by an employee group (if the Board employs staff) including the procedures for obtaining a contract, the identity of the outside party, and the impact on individual staff members if the employee group is given an opportunity to bid on providing the noninstructional support services. - E. Use of volunteers. - F. Decisions regarding the use of experimental or pilot programs including staffing, use of technology, provision of the technology, and the impact on individual staff members. - G. Compensation or reimbursement of a staff member for monetary penalties imposed on the staff member under the Public Employment Relations Act. (if the Board employs staff). - H. Any decision regarding the placement of teachers, or the impact of that decision on an individual employee (if the Board employs staff). - I. Decisions about the development, content standards, procedures, adoption and implementation of a performance evaluation system under M.C.L.
+380.1249 for teachers and administrators. - J. Decisions concerning the content of a teacher's or administrator's performance evaluation or the impact of such decision (if the Board employs staff).

-- Decisions concerning the classroom observation of an individual teacher, and the impact of such decision on an individual teacher (if the Board employs staff). - Decisions about the development, content, standards, procedures, adoption and implementation of the method of performance-based compensation for teachers and administrators in accordance with M.C.L.
-380.1250. - Decisions about how performance evaluation is used to determine the performance-based compensation for teachers and administrators (if the Board employs staff). - Any requirement that would violate section 10(3), M.C.L.
-423.210(3), (the requirement not to require union membership of the payment of dues, fees or charitable contributions in lieu of dues). - Decisions about the development, format, content, and procedures of the notification to parents and legal guardians required under M.C.L.
-380.1249a (the requirement to make the notifications is effective with the 2015-2016 school year).
+- K. Decisions concerning the classroom observation of an individual teacher, and the impact of such decision on an individual teacher (if the Board employs staff). - L. Decisions about the development, content, standards, procedures, adoption and implementation of the method of performance-based compensation for teachers and administrators in accordance with M.C.L.
+380.1250. - M. Decisions about how performance evaluation is used to determine the performance-based compensation for teachers and administrators (if the Board employs staff). - N. Any requirement that would violate section 10(3), M.C.L.
+423.210(3), (Right to Work Law). - O. Decisions about the development, format, content, and procedures of the notification to parents and legal guardians required under M.C.L.
+380.1249a (the requirement to make the notifications is effective with the 2018-2019 school year).